Sakyawira/Sakyawira/README.md

 ### Linear Regression Analysis of Relative CPU Performance
 [This](https://github.com/Sakyawira/Relative-CPU-Performance-Data-Analysis) is a data collection, data analysis, and machine learning model of CPU Performance using Azure Jupyter Notebook.

-## Web-Apps

-### Guess The Song
-[Guess The Song](https://sakyawira.github.io/guess-remake/) is a web-application that creates quizzes about Youtube Videos.
-Its [frontend](https://sakyawira.github.io/guess-remake/) is written in typescript with React and Tailwind CSS, and deployed to GitHub Pages.
-The [backend](https://github.com/Sakyawira/nestjs-learn) is written in NestJs and deployed to Render.
-The database is MongoDB.

 ### Sudoku Web-App
 [This](https://sakyawira.github.io/Sudoku-Web/) is the classic game 'Sudoku' created with JavaScript, HTML, CSS, and Bootstrap.